maczikasz/cu-thor/etc/docs/Design.md

 The in memory log storage has two serious drawbacks.
 * A single offending process can fill the memory of the server with output
-* The executions metadata needs to be kept in memory after the execution have finished
+* The executions metadata needs to be kept in memory after the execution have finished, a recycling of the executions should be implemented

 One mitigation step would be to store the output of the single processes in a predefined directory.
 This would allow the server to rely on this directory to return the output.
 The downside of this is that the app needs to implement a `tail -f` type function to stream the data the client